Writing Custom Scaffolder Templates for Node.js Services

 - Schema Validation: Run

-yarn backstage-cli templates:validate --path ./path/to/template.yamlto catch YAML syntax errors and missing required fields. - Local Simulation: Start an isolated scaffolder backend instance:
+npx @backstage/cli catalog validate --path ./template.yamlto catch YAML syntax errors and missing required fields. - Local Simulation: Start a local Backstage instance with the scaffolder backend enabled:

-- Workflow Execution: Trigger the template via the local UI.
-Inspect the temporary repository output.
+yarn dev - Workflow Execution: Trigger the template via the local UI at

-npm cioryarn install --frozen-lockfileto verify lockfile compatibility and dependency tree integrity. - Catalog Metadata Verification: Confirm
+npm cito verify lockfile compatibility and dependency tree integrity. - Catalog Metadata Verification: Confirm

 catalog-info.yamlcorrectly resolves${{ parameters.owner }}and${{ parameters.name }}into validsystemandownerentity references.